jeffgortmaker/pyblp/README.rst

     pip install --user pyblp

 Alternatively, you can download a wheel or source archive from `PyPI <https://pypi.org/project/pyblp/>`_.
-You can find the latest development code on `GitHub <https://github.com/jeffgortmaker/pyblp/>`_.
+You can find the latest development code on `GitHub <https://github.com/jeffgortmaker/pyblp/>`_ and the latest development documentation on `Read the Docs <http://pyblp.readthedocs.io/en/latest/>`_.

 Features